Saptarishi-S/AI-Agent-Breakout/README.md

 ## Known Trade-Offs

-- The assignment PDF allows OpenAI or Anthropic, but this prototype uses Gemini because the notebook was built with `google-genai`.
+- The assignment PDF allows OpenAI or Anthropic, but this prototype uses Gemini because the notebook was built with `google-genai` on account of API pricing plans and Gemini providing a free tier with considerable amount of tokens.
 - The project is notebook-based and does not include a frontend or production API server.
 - `.env` and `python-dotenv` are included for submission packaging and local setup documentation, but the notebook itself was not modified further.
-- Escalation detection combines model responses with deterministic keyword checks for explicit handoff, angry sentiment, complaints, medical questions, and pricing negotiation.
+- Escalation detection combines model responses with keyword checks for explicit handoff, angry sentiment, complaints, medical questions, and pricing negotiation.
-- The summary stage can use Gemini when an API key is available, with a deterministic fallback if the model call is unavailable.
+- The summary stage can use Gemini when an API key is available.